briggsreschke/twitter-quote-bot/deep_thought/README.md

-**Print a randomly selected quote to terminal** ... minimal ... could be any list of quotes
+**Print a randomly selected quote to terminal** ... minimal ... hmmm ... could be any list of quotes

 Twitter @zaphodbeeblebot